danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 There are further conditions, but they do not affect the basic rules.
 There is also a help scheme called tax-free childcare payments, but claiming it removes eligibility for UC.

-## Rule 12 - A housing costs element under UC
+## Ruleset 12 - A housing costs element under UC

 Source: p72-106